skip to content

 To load all the videos upon sign in, Cookies must be enabled on your browser, or you will have to select to sign in and play video’ for each session.

-If Cookies are enabled on your browser, you should not have an additional step to login to view the videos when you access the course again.
+If Cookies are enabled on your browser, you should not have an additional step to log in to view the videos when you access the course again.